- Biologically active compounds from natural sources including fungi, bacteria, marine organisms and plants;

 For UHH undergraduate students, if you are interested in research at Cao Lab, please feel free to contact Dr. Cao directly.

-- Hyung Sik Kim, Ph.D., visiting Professor from School of Pharmacy, Sungkyunkwan University
+• Hyung Sik Kim, visiting Professor from Sungkyunkwan University, Korea

 If you are interested in the research at Cao Lab, please contact Dr. Cao directly.
 All undergraduate students are welcome to apply.